Lossless Compression with Probabilistic Circuits: Computationally Efficient (De)compression with PCs

-As a direct application of the marginal algorithm described in \cref{sec:background-pc}, for every $\x \in \val(\X)$, computing the $2D$ marginals $\{F(\x), G(\x)\}$ take $\bigO(D \!\cdot\! \abs{\p})$ time.
-However, the linear dependency on $D$ could render compression and decompression extremely time-consuming.
+As a direct application of the marginal algorithm described in \cref{sec:background-pc}, for every $\x \!\in\! \val(\X)$, computing the $2D$ marginals $\{F(\x), G(\x)\}$ takes $\bigO(D \!\cdot\! \abs{\p})$ time.
+However, the linear dependency on $D$ would render compression and decompression extremely time-consuming.

-Structured-decomposability is the key to overcome this problem.
-In the following, we introduce an algorithm that computes $F(\x)$ and $G(\x)$ in $\bigO(\log(D) \!\cdot\! \abs{\p})$ time given a smooth and structured-decomposable PC $\p$.
-For ease of presentation, we only discuss how to compute $F(\x)$, and $G(\x)$ can be computed analogously.
-This is because according to the marginal algorithm introduced in \cref{sec:background-pc}, the only difference between computing the $i$th term in $F(\x)$ and $G(\x)$ is that different probabilities (\ie $\p_n(X_i \!=\! x)$ and $\p_n(X_i \!<\! x)$) should be assigned to input units $n$ correspond to $X_i$.
+We can significantly accelerate the en- and decoding times if the PC is structured-decomposable (see Definition~\ref{defn:st-decomposability}).
+To this end, we introduce an algorithm that computes $F(\x)$ and $G(\x)$ in $\bigO(\log(D) \!\cdot\! \abs{\p})$ time (instead of $\bigO(D \!\cdot\! \abs{\p})$), given a smooth and structured-decomposable PC $\p$.
+For ease of presentation, we only discuss how to compute $F(\x)$ -- the values $G(\x)$ can be computed analogously.\footnote{The only difference between the computation of the $i$th term of $F(\x)$ and the $i$th term of $G(\x)$ is in the value assigned to the inputs for variable $X_i$ (\ie probabilities $\p_n(X_i \!=\! x)$ vs.\ $\p_n(X_i \!<\! x)$).}

-The key to speeding up the naive marginalization algorithm is the observation that we only need to evaluate a small fraction of PC units to compute each of the $D$ marginals in $F(\x)$, which is in sharp contrast to neural networks.
-For neural networks, even if the value of only one input feature is changed, activations of all intermediate neurons might change, and hence all neurons have to be re-evaluated.
-In contrast, for structured-decomposable PCs, in the input only changes slightly, the activation of most PC units will remain unchanged.
+Before proceeding with a formal argument, we give a high-level explanation of the acceleration.
+In practice, we only need to evaluate a small fraction of PC units to compute each of its $D$ marginals.
+This is different from regular neural networks and the key to speeding up the computation of $F(\x)$.
+In contrast to neural networks, changing the input only slightly will leave most activations unchanged for structured-decomposable PCs.
 We make use of this property by observing that adjacent marginals in $F(\x)$ only differ in one variable --- the $i$th term only adds evidence $x_i$ compared to the $(i-1)$th term.
-As we will proceed to show, such similarities between the marginal queries will lead to an algorithm that guarantees $\bigO(\log(D) \!\cdot\! \abs{\p})$ time complexity.
+We will show that such similarities between the marginal queries will lead to an algorithm that guarantees $\bigO(\log(D) \!\cdot\! \abs{\p})$ overall time complexity.

+An informal version of the proposed algorithm is shown in \cref{alg:compute-marginals-informal}.\footnote{See \cref{sec:tractability} for the formal algorithm and its detailed elaboration.} In the main loop (lines 5-6), the $D$ terms in $F(\x)$ are computed one-by-one.
+Although the $D$ iterations seem to suggest that the algorithm scales linearly with $D$, we highlight that each iteration on average re-evaluates only $\log(D) / D$ of the PC.
+Therefore, the computation cost of \cref{alg:compute-marginals-informal} scales logarithmically \wrt $D$.
+The set of PC units need to be re-evaluated, $\mathrm{eval}_i$, is identified in line 4, and lines 6 evaluates these units in a feedforward manner to compute the target probability (\ie $\p(x_1, \dots, x_i)$).